 by Derek Gendron, January 4, 2011.

 In my brief experience with Facebook, I do have to say this.
-After being hit with a tomato, having a funny icon of Hillary tossed at me or odd posts written on my wall, I come away from the site knowing that between Facebook and Myspace, Facebook rocks.
+I was hit with a tomato.
+Someone tossed a funny icon of Hillary at me.
+Strange and sometimes funny posts were written on my wall.
+In short order, I came away from the site knowing that between Facebook and Myspace, Facebook rocks.

-When I read the other day that Facebook was opening its code up to developers and the creative element, I swallowed hard, my left eye twitched and I readied my battle gear.
-As a fervent critic against Myspace, I was ready to take arms up about Facebook – the chapter remains to be written.
+I read the other day that Facebook was opening its code up to developers and the creative element.
+I swallowed hard, my left eye twitched and I readied my battle gear.
+As a fervent critic of Myspace, I was ready to take arms up about Facebook.
+Let us see how well they manage this power.

 My eldest son said, dad, everyone uses Facebook- it’s easier than email.
 That appears to be true and it seems like everyone is embracing it.

-When e-mail came around, traditional letter writing took a hit and now that we have the social networking behemoths like Facebook, will traditional communications take a hit as well?
+When e-mail started, traditional letter writing took a hit.
+Now, we have the social networking behemoths like Facebook, will traditional communications take a hit as well?
 I believe that we will see a change in the e-mail process as well as traditional telephone calls.
 I predict that everyone will be able to communicate via video using your Facebook account either a computer or handheld device at any time.

-In my personal opinion, there is no greater credit report being built then the mapping of your minds on a social networking site like Facebook.
+There is no greater report being built than the mapping of your minds on a social networking.
 MySpace has already mapped many of people’s seedy sides and Facebook is collecting the rest.
-And then with the data collection monsters like Google, there is going to be a very unique report on every individual in this world, accessible by anybody with money.
+And then you have to consider the data collection monsters like Google.
+There is going to be a very unique report on every individual in this world, accessible by anybody with money.
 And that should scare the hell out of you, right now!

-Growing up in church, one of the biggest and most frightening aspects to the churchgoing community, was a prediction that we would be faced with the mark of the beast.
-It was predicted that it would be a number 666, or something that would have to be attached to the body or the forehead for easy identification.
+Growing up in church, one of the biggest and most frightening aspects was a prediction that we would be faced with the ‘mark of the beast’.
+Something that would have to be attached to the body or the forehead for easy identification.
 And that was very fearful for many people growing up in the church community.
-There were sermons upon sermons educating the church community that they may be confronted with the decision to die first or take the mark.
-And the same people that were educated in such a manner are freely mapping their minds and committing their souls to entities that they don’t even know.
+Sermon after sermon educated the church that they may be have the choice to die first or take the mark.

 That may sound extreme to many of you, and I think that is funny.
 People could brand me as a conspiracy theorist or somebody who is overboard with the worry factor.
-But that is okay, I firmly believe that the mapping of every desire and every thought and every image in every activity that you do in your life will come back to haunt you!
-You may not see it directly, but it will affect your insurance rates in the future.
+But that is okay.
+Mapping of every desire and every thought that you do in your life will haunt you someday!
+You may not see it directly, right away.
+Perhaps it will affect your insurance rates in the future.
 Or maybe it will prevent you from getting and keeping a job.
 Or worse case, even to get and keep a spouse.
-The information that you’re putting online now, will be accessed by those to make decisions for you in the future.
+Guard your information on Facebook carefully.
+You must or someone will use it against you or your family.

-One of the comforts of growing up in this country was that we had the freedom to say, “the government can’t read our minds”.
+Growing up in this country we had the freedom to say, “the government can’t read our minds”.